Calm your patriotic ass down. Let me explain.

 As a refugee who has made America her home for pretty much my whole life, I do love and appreciate this county.
 So much so that I became a citizen when I was 18.
 But as a person who was born in another country, and grew up in a household where we spoke the language of that country, and ate the food of that country, and followed a lot of the customs of that country, I love my birth country too.

-Growing up with a foot in both worlds, I never fully felt or understood patriotism.
+Growing up with a foot in both worlds, I never fully felt or understood patriotism for either of my countries.
 And by that I mean the kind of patriotism that compels people to enlist in their military after a terrorist attack (nothing innately wrong with that; in fact a lot of naturalized citizens do end up serving in the military), or the kind of patriotism where people get upset over someone peacefully protesting during the national anthem.
 Did we forget that America was founded on protest and rebellion?
 (Also the genocide of Native Americans, but history is multi-faceted bitch and I don’t have the time to get into that now).

 Patriotism has always been just a little bit odd to me.
 Growing up, I was never “offended” by having to stand for the national anthem or having to recite the pledge of allegiance every morning at school.
 But I always found it awkward.
 Am I really pledging allegiance to a flag?
 Why not to my fellow man?
 Why not for the grand ideals that America was founded on (even if it did fall way short of the mark, depending on the minority group you belong to).

 People are reacting very emotionally about Colin Kaepernick‘s decision to not stand during the national anthem at football games.
 And a lot of this emotion has to do with one’s sense of patriotism.
 Many football players and even whole teams have since shown their support for Kaepernick and/or America during the national anthem before their games now.